strap/strapmetrics_sdk_tizen/consumer/js/README.md

     Approach 1:

     2.1.
-Paste the Strap.js file in your js directory.
+Include the Strap js file in your js directory.
 Then include it in head section of your main html file as follows:

 		<head>
-			<script src="js/Strap.js"></script>
+			<script src="js/strap.tizen.sdk.0.2.6-rc1.js"></script>
 		</head>

     2.2.
 Paste the following code in your main.js to use Strap methods for sending data to StrapMetrics.